Arab Revolt: Arrival of T. E. Lawrence (October 1916 – January 1917)

-The British government in Egypt sent a young officer, Captain T. E. Lawrence, to work with the Hashemite forces in the Hejaz in October 1916.
-The British historian David Murphy wrote that though Lawrence was just one out of many British and French officers serving in Arabia, historians often write as though it was Lawrence alone who represented the Allied cause in Arabia.
+Lawrence judged that there was potential for success for the rebels in the war against the Ottomans if the British cooperated with Feisal and equipped the rebels with more modern weapons and weapon specialists.
+Lawrence traveled to Cairo and submitted a long report to his superior and to General Reginald Wingate.
+The British historian David Murphy wrote that though Lawrence was just one of many British and French officers serving in Arabia, historians often write as though Lawrence alone represented the Allied cause in Arabia.

 David Hogarth credited Gertrude Bell for much of the success of the Arab Revolt.
-She had travelled extensively in the Middle East since 1888, after graduating from Oxford with a First in Modern History.
-Bell had met Sheikh Harb of the Howeitat in January 1914 and thus was able to provide a "mass of information" which was crucial to the success of Lawrence's occupation of Aqaba covering the "tribal elements ranging between the Hejaz Railway and the Nefud, particularly about the Howeitat group."
+She had travelled extensively in the Middle East since 1888 after graduating from Oxford with a First in Modern History.
+Bell met Sheikh Harb of the Howeitat in January 1914 and thus was able to provide a "mass of information" which was crucial to the success of Lawrence's occupation of Aqaba, covering the "tribal elements ranging between the Hejaz Railway and the Nefud, particularly about the Howeitat group."
 It was this information, Hogarth emphasized, which "Lawrence, relying on her reports, made signal use of in the Arab campaigns of 1917 and 1918."

 Lawrence obtained assistance from the Royal Navy to turn back an Ottoman attack on Yenbu in December 1916.
-Lawrence's major contribution to the revolt was convincing the Arab leaders (Faisal and Abdullah) to co-ordinate their actions in support of British strategy.
+Lawrence's major contribution to the revolt was convincing the Arab leaders, Faisal and Abdullah, to coordinate their actions in support of British strategy.
 Lawrence developed a close relationship with Faisal, whose Arab Northern Army was to become the main beneficiary of British aid.

-By contrast, Lawrence's relations with Abdullah were not good, so Abdullah's Arab Eastern Army received considerably less in way of British aid.
-Lawrence persuaded the Arabs not to drive the Ottomans out of Medina; instead, the Arabs attacked the Hejaz railway on many occasions.
+Since Lawrence's relations with Abdullah were not as good, Abdullah's Arab Eastern Army received considerably less in way of British aid.
+Lawrence persuaded the Arabs not to drive the Ottomans out of Medina.
+Instead, the Arabs attacked the Hejaz railway on many occasions.
 This tied up more Ottoman troops, who were forced to protect the railway and repair the constant damage.